Kayinnasaki/kayin.moe-article-pages/01.writing/why-play-a-remake/item.md

 *The Silent Hill 2 Remake is not Silent Hill 2*

 SH2 Remake is a pretty substantive remake.
 If you play it, you haven't *caught up on Silent Hill 2*, you *played a different game*.
-A game *deeply inspired* by the orignal, and a game that *could* be good.
+A game *deeply inspired* by the original, and a game that *could* be good.
 A game that, in theory, it could be on it's own merits even better.
 The same situation has played out with Resident Evil 2.
 Both the original and the remake stand on their own as unique games, each with their own cultural value.
 Regardless of which you have preference for, *these experiences are not fungible*.

 Transformative remakes and adaptations like this span all art.
 Few people know about 1960's Frank Sinatra movie, **Ocean's 11**, but most are at least familiar with the 2001 remake.
 So while this isn't new, with games it... getc complicated.
 [The Gaming Brit](https://www.youtube.com/watch?v=sloxE1MsE_k) makes the point that while Disney's **The Little Mermaid** is an adaptation of a 1837 fairy tail, we don't treat the two as *the same* in the same way we do with games.
 Gaming doesn't have very many examples like **Scarface** or **True Grit**.
 Our remakes tend to be closer to to the 1998 remake of **Psycho**, a slavish remake, seen by many to be devoid of any artistic value.